fil-james-maclean/animation-styleguide/source/content/04-animation-process.md

 - More Utilitarian than Opulent
 - More Precise than playful
 - Easing should be heavy, slow to start and end
-- Bounce and spring are subtle, only enough to suggest a real weight
+- Bounce and spring are slight, only enough to suggest a real weight

 ### UI flourish animations
 - Don't demand attention
 - Not essential to the core work flows
 - Noticed subconsciously or after repeated use
-- Elegant and smooth
+- Elegant and subtle

 ### Editorial animations